-Government: The total cost is financed from general
+Government: The total cost is financed from general revenues.

-revenues.

-Unemployment benefit: Aged 18 or older (aged 16 or 17 and married with a dependent child) and has resided in New Zealand for at least 24 months.
+Unemployment benefit: Aged 18 or older (aged 16 or 17 and married with a dependent child) and has resided in New Zealand for at least 2 years.
 The benefit is income-tested.
-If the person has resided in New Zealand for less than 24 months, an income- and asset-tested hardship or emergency benefit is possible at an equivalent rate to the unemployment benefit.
-The person must be registered at a labor office and actively seeking work.
+If the person has resided in New Zealand for less than 2 years, an income- and asset-tested hardship or emergency benefit is possible at the same rate as the unemployment benefit.
+The person must be available for and actively seeking full-time work.